Ancient wedding rituals of the Tula region came to life at the National Centre RUSSIA

 space, leaving guests with unforgettable impressions.

-The first intake of the Young Tour Guides School of Russia will begin at the National Centre RUSSIA in Primorye on 27 September and will run until December.
+The results of the 2025-2026 season of the Young Tour Guides School of Russia project were summed up at the National Centre RUSSIA.